apexfarm/ApexLINQ/README.md

 }
 ```

 Apply the sorter as shown below.
-This example returns all accounts sorted in ascending order by annual revenue.
+This example returns filtered accounts sorted in ascending order by annual revenue.

 ```java
 List<Account> accounts = [SELECT Name, AnnualRevenue FROM Account];